R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 ---

 Spend some time experimenting with these basics.
-Once you're comfortable, you'll be well-prepared for processing audio and transcripts using Whisper and Pyannote!
+In future steps, we'll be running more complex diarization and transcription processes with these tools.